CMB-S4/spt3g_software/README.rst

 About
 -----

 This repository contains the public portions of the analysis software developed by the SPT-3G collaboration.
-It includes the IO libraries, data acquisition code for McGill's DfMux readout boards, and pipeline glue code and defines all the APIs used by the project.
+It includes the IO libraries, data acquisition code for McGill's DfMux readout boards, pipeline glue code, a binned map-maker, and a sky mock-observer, as well as defining all the APIs used by the project.
 For more detail on the intended processing architecture, please see the Quick Start chapter of the `documentation`_.

 Except where otherwise noted, all files are distributed under the 2-clause BSD license.
 Acknowledgments and patches are appreciated.